 - a.
-After establishing the guidance committee, and before the end of their second semester, students will enter their proposed course plan into GradPlan (https://student.msu.edu/), which will be routed for approval.
+After establishing the guidance committee, and before the end of their second semester, students will enter their proposed plan of coursework into GradPlan (https://student.msu.edu/), which will be routed for approval.
 The student should convene a meeting of the guidance committee to discuss coursework prior to entering and routing in GradPlan. - b.
-The Master's degree obtained under either Plan A (with a thesis) or Plan B (without a thesis) has a minimum requirement of 30 credit hours at or above the 400 level and more than 50% of these required credits must be at or above the 800 level.
-Required as part of the minimum 30 credits is a seminar course (ANS 885, Animal Science Seminar). - c.
-A minimum of six credits and a maximum of 10 credits of Master's thesis research (ANS 899), which count toward the 800 level credit requirement, are required for Plan A. - d.
-No more than six credits of Master's research (ANS 898), which counts toward the 800 level credit requirement, can be taken for Plan B. The courses that will be counted toward the required 30 credits are proposed by the student to the guidance committee, which has final authority.
-Courses taken on a credit no credit basis will not count toward the graduate degree. - e.
-The student is also required to complete the Responsible Conduct of Research (RCR) training plan (canr.msu.edu/ans/students/graduate_program/). - f.
+The Master's degree obtained under either Plan A (with a thesis) or Plan B (without a thesis) has a minimum requirement of 30 credit hours at or above the 400 level, and more than 50% of these required credits must be at or above the 800 level.
+Required as part of the minimum 30 credits is a graduate seminar course (ANS 885, Animal Science Seminar). - c.
+Plan A Master's students are required to take a minimum of six credits and a maximum of 10 credits of Master's thesis research (ANS 899), which count toward the 800 level credit requirement. - d.
+Plan B Master's students may take up to six credits of Master's research (ANS 898), which counts toward the 800 level credit requirement. - e.
+The courses that will be counted toward the required 30 credits are proposed by the student to the guidance committee, which has final authority, and must be approved in GradPlan. - 1) Courses taken on a credit no credit basis will not count toward the graduate degree. - 2) Students must receive a 2.0 or better in a course for that course to count toward their degree. - 3) Students may take a maximum of 8 credits of graduate level independent study (ANS 890) across all their MSU degrees (i.e., BS, MS, and PhD). - f.
+The student is also required to complete the Responsible Conduct of Research (RCR) training plan (canr.msu.edu/ans/students/graduate program/). - g.
 Students must maintain a cumulative grade point average (GPA) of at least 3.0.
-Regular status students will be allowed one semester to bring their GPA equal to or greater than 3.0 for retention of an assistantship and two semesters for retention as a graduate student.
-Provisional status students will be allowed two semesters to attain a GPA of 3.0 or greater for retention as a graduate student.
-Part-time students taking less than a regular course load will be allowed eight credits to attain a GPA of 3.0 or greater.
-For retention purposes, the GPA will be calculated on all courses taken the first year and courses required by their guidance committee thereafter. - g.
+For retention purposes, the GPA will be calculated on all courses taken the first year and courses required by their guidance committee thereafter. - 1) Regular status students will be allowed one semester to bring their GPA equal to or greater than 3.0 to retain their assistantship and two semesters for retention as a graduate student. - 2) Provisional status students will be allowed two semesters to attain a GPA of 3.0 or greater for retention as a graduate student. - 3) Part-time students taking less than a regular course load will be allowed eight credits to attain a GPA of 3.0 or greater. - h.
 The required work for a deferred grade (DF), including ANS 898 credits, must be completed and a grade reported within six months with the option of a single six-month extension.
 If the required work is not completed within the time limit, the DF will become U (unfinished) and will be changed to DF/U under the numerical and pass no grade (P-N) grading systems, and to DF/NC under the credit no credit (CR-NC) system.
-This rule does not apply to graduate thesis or dissertation work. - h.
+This rule does not apply to graduate thesis or dissertation work.

+i.
 Students currently in a master's degree program who wish to transition into a doctoral program either prior to finishing the master's degree program or after completing their master's degree may request a change of graduate major through GradPlan, and the request will route for approvals.